 A combination of NC machining and turning.
 The image second from the right

-shows the NC setup while the right image show the final NC part before turning.
+shows the NC setup while the right image shows the final NC part before turning.

-Yet another combination of NC machining and turning.
-The image on the right
+More combinations of NC machining and turning.
+The images on the right